privacyguides/privacyguides.org/docs/android.en.md

 !!! note

-    End-of-life devices (such as GrapheneOS or CalyxOS's "extended support" devices) do not have full security patches (firmware updates) due to the OEM discontinuing support.
+    End-of-life devices such as GrapheneOS "extended support" devices do not have full security patches (firmware updates) due to the OEM discontinuing support.
 These devices cannot be considered completely secure regardless of installed software.

 ### GrapheneOS